2025 Business Planning Priorities for Cross-Functional Product Teams

 Your Product and Channel teams should be working to refine your SKU mix to cover good, better, and best options to help prevent your homeowner and Pro customers from switching brands and making it more logical for them to remain loyal to your brand within their project’s budget constraints.

 To this end, your Brand and Marketing teams should be working to understand your Brand Health.
 This is feedback from product buyers that provides your organization with critical metrics on brand awareness, consideration, use and perceptions.
-By tracking your Brand Health overtime, you’ll be equipped with insights needed to know where you must focus in the sales funnel, and what changes may be needed to drive loyalty.
+By tracking your Brand Health over time, you’ll be equipped with insights needed to know where you must focus in the sales funnel, and what changes may be needed to drive loyalty.
 This may be marketing spend, media allocation, product placement or event product satisfaction.

 If you are plagued with questions about what’s going on in the mind of your customers, how your brand health is fairing, and what kinds of markets you should be targeting to achieve YoY company growth, our research team at The Farnsworth Group can help.